Ron12Rom1/MyAI/README.md

-This is where is keep all my AI related things and progegts
+This is where is keep all my AI related things and progects